dmonk13/PAWPAL/replit.md

 - **NAVIGATION IMPROVEMENT**: "Schedule with Vet Connect Premium" button now properly redirects to vet connect section
 - Modified CareDetailsDialog to close dialog and navigate to /vet-connect when scheduling button is clicked
 - Streamlined user flow from vaccination care details directly to vet booking interface
+- **QUICK ACTIONS NAVIGATION**: Added navigation functionality to "Schedule Checkup" and "Find Vet" buttons in medical modal
+- Both Quick Actions buttons now close the medical modal and redirect users to /vet-connect for seamless vet booking experience

 ## User Preferences